astrolytics-io/nucleus-analytics/README.md

 ### Updates

-If Nucleus detects that the user is running a version inferior to the one set in your app settings (account section in the dashboard), it can call a function so you can alert the user (or something else).
+If the user is running a version inferior to the one set in your app settings (account section in the dashboard), it can call a function so you can alert the user (or something else).

 ```javascript